devroy10/Sample-api-data/README.md

 "# hotel-API-data"
-This file contained in the hotel-data.txt is sample data that can be used in Testing Api calls for learning purposes.
+This data contained in the hotel-data.txt is sample data that can be used in Testing Api calls for learning purposes.